-Figure 1Figure 1.c is identical to Figure 1Figure 1.a in terms of how the data stream may be formed and written to disk, except the data stream contains information from more than one RF band.
+Figure 1.c is identical to Figure 1.a in terms of how the data stream may be formed and written to disk, except the data stream contains information from more than one RF band.
 An example of this topology is a direct RF sampling front-end architecture that intentionally aliases multiple bands such that they appear next to each other at baseband.
 In this case, some bands may be spectrally inverted as a result of the digital down-conversion process.

-Figure 1
+A similar topology can be achieved as in Figure 1.b, where the data stream containing various bands is saved in multiple files.

 Multi Stream, Single File

-Figure 1Figure 1.d illustrates a topology where multiple sample streams are combined into a single formatted data stream and written to a single file.
-The formatted data stream may contain additional information as described in 4.1.4.1 Each sample stream represents a distinct time series that is independent from any and all others (i.e. independent in a mathematical time series sense, not in a statistical sense).
+Figure 1.d illustrates a topology where multiple sample streams are combined into a single formatted data stream and written to a single file.
+The formatted data stream may contain additional information as described in 4.1.
+Each sample stream represents a distinct time series that is independent from any and all others (i.e. independent in a mathematical time series sense, not in a statistical sense).

 NOTE: